-Hot Parts Hazards Electric - Resistance heating elements must be disconnected prior to servicing.
-Electric heaters may start automatically, disconnect all power and control circuits prior to servicing the unit to avoid burns.
+Hot Parts Hazards Electric - Electric heaters may start automatically, disconnect all power and control circuits prior to servicing the unit to avoid burns.

-Moving Parts Hazards - The motor and blower must be disconnected prior to opening access panels.
-The motor can start automatically.
+Moving Parts Hazards - The motor can start automatically.
 Disconnect all power and control circuits prior to servicing to avoid serious injuries or possible dismemberment.
 Be sure to use the Lockout/Tagout procedure when working on these units.